Top Benefits of Community Living for Elderly: Enhance Well-being and Social Connection

 • anxiety

 Involving seniors in planning, communicating regularly, and respecting their feelings supports them during the move.
 If a senior has concerns after moving, families should take them seriously and discuss possible resolutions.
+Families should make sure to visit more often in the first few months to help provide emotional support during this transition.

 Practical Tips for a Smooth Move